nyukhalov/CarND-Traffic-Sign-Classifier-Project/writeup.md

   ![text][img_pers_before]![text][img_pers_after]

+The method `def augment(img)` applied from 3 to 5 randomly selected transformations described above to the image passed in.

-Here is an example of an original image and an augmented image:
+Here is an example of an original image and a result of the `augment` method:

-![alt text][image3]
+![text][img_aug_before]![text][img_aug_after]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the following:

+- The augmented data set has the same number of samples of each class.
+- The augmented data set consists of 430,000 images (10,000 images per class) which is more than 12 times more than the original data set size.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.